-- ▶ Alert Fire Brigade and tell them location and nature of hazard. - May be violently or explosively reactive. - Wear breathing apparatus plus protective gloves in the event of a fire. - Prevent, by any means available, spillage from entering drains or water course. - Consider evacuation (or protect in place). - Fire Fighting - Fight fire from a safe distance, with adequate cover. - ▶ If safe, switch off electrical equipment until vapour fire hazard removed. - Use water delivered as a fine spray to control the fire and cool adjacent area. - Avoid spraying water onto liquid pools. - Do not approach containers suspected to be hot. - ▶ Cool fire exposed containers with water spray from a protected location. - ▶ If safe to do so, remove containers from path of fire.
+- Alert Fire Brigade and tell them location and nature of hazard. - May be violently or explosively reactive. - Wear breathing apparatus plus protective gloves. - Consider evacuation - Fight fire from a safe distance, with adequate cover. - If safe, switch off electrical equipment until vapour fire hazard removed. - ▶ Use water delivered as a fine spray to control fire and cool adjacent area. - DO NOT approach cylinders suspected to be hot. - Cool fire-exposed cylinders with water spray from a protected location. - If safe to do so, remove containers from path of fire.